techworldwithmurali/devops-zero-to-hero/README.md

 ## Day 1:DevOps Overview

-- What is Waterfall & Agile Methodology
+- Waterfall & Agile Methodology Overview
 - DevOps Overview
-- Creation of AWS account
+- Creating an AWS Account
-- Creation of Linux EC2 instance
+- Creating a Linux EC2 Instance
 - Downloading PuTTY and PuTTYgen
-- Connecting to the Linux server
+- Connecting to the Linux Server
-- Create and Connect to the Ubuntu server
+- Creating and Connecting to an Ubuntu Server
-- Create and Connect to the Windows server
+- Creating and Connecting to a Windows Server

 ## Day 2: Linux Part 1